Join for FREE

 An almost circular island of about 1,530km2, Gran Canaria is very popular with tourists but less so with birding visitors.

-Although the rare Gran Canaria race of Blue Chaffinch is present, neither of the pigeons now occurs and the formerly extensive laurisilva forest has virtually disappeared.
+Although the rare Gran Canaria Blue Chaffinch is present, neither of the pigeons now occurs and the formerly extensive laurisilva forest has virtually disappeared.

 Notable Species

 However, there are still some areas of Canarian Pine forest, the most important being the Pajonales y La Data, now a National Park, and related areas in the west of the island.
 Gran Canaria Blue Chaffinch survives here and this is by far the most reliable site for this bird on the island although even here it is rare and elusive.
 It is best looked for where mature Canarian Pine grows with an understorey of the white-flowered Escobon shrub, Chamaecytisus proliferus.